Biden anti-crime effort takes on law-breaking gun dealers

 Biden has expressed second thoughts about some aspects of the legislation, and he has acknowledged its harmful impact on many Black Americans.
 But he and his allies still hold out the law’s provisions to address domestic violence, ban assault weapons and finance community policing.

-On the reform side, Biden on Wednesday is expected to push cities to use $122 billion to help keep schoolchildren busy this summer — they're often both targets and perpetrators of violence — and to expand summer hiring programs for teenagers, the officials said.
+The president is expected to push cities to use $122 billion to help keep schoolchildren busy this summer — they're often both targets and perpetrators of violence — and to expand summer hiring programs for teenagers, officials said.
 Labor Department funding will be used to provide pre-apprenticeship jobs for youths and help formerly incarcerated adults and young people in 28 communities get work.

 The White House also planned to convene a bipartisan meeting Wednesday of law enforcement officials, politicians, activists and prosecutors and will meet with 14 jurisdictions from around the country that have committed to using a portion of the funding for violence intervention programs.